TheTalentCat/website/_posts/2018/September/2018-09-24-Enter-Stage-Right.md

 So what does this mean for our relationship as I tap these words?

 It means our success is mutual.
+We are all together on a big rock hurtling ~67,000/mph (~107,000 km/h for you metric folks) through space and time.
+If we're going to be neighbors, then let us work together to make the journey enjoyable for all.

 Read my words and voice your comments.
 Share your favorite works of mine.
-Together, we can make the worlds of hiring a better place.
+Together, we can make the world a better place.

 Ready for success?
 Or at the very least, something better?

-If so, then look at my next post, and accept my challenge.

-You won't regret it...
+I'm waiting for you.